zuriscript/PapiWrapper/README.md

 This repository contains the code for a Papi wrapper which simplifies the use of Papi, especially when using Openmp.
 It comes as a Header-only library, which only requires `papiwrapper.h` to be included.
-This will inject the namespace `PAPIW` which provides a slim and functional API without the need to take care of any objects.
+This will inject the namespace `PAPIW` which provides a slim and functional API without the need for the client to take care of any states or objects.

 ### Setup Example